A Guide to the Diversity Visa Lottery

 Most DV lottery winners live outside of the United States.
 If this is the case for you, you’ll need to apply for your green card through a local U.S. consulate in your country.
 Once visas are available, you must submit Form DS-260 to the Consular Electronic Application Center (CEAC).
 CEAC will send your application to your U.S. consulate.
 You’ll soon have to attend a visa interview.
 Your consulate will likely approve your application if you meet the eligibility guidelines.

 Some DV lottery winners live in the United States.
-In this case, you should apply for a green card with U.S. Citizenship and Immigration Services (USCIS).
+In this case, you should apply for a green card with USCIS.
 To do so, fill out Form I-485 (the Application for Adjustment of Status).
 For further guidance, check out our article on how to complete Form I-485.

 If all goes well, you will eventually receive a visa issuance.
 Soon, you’ll be able to live in the United States with green card status!